-Students will be provided with an introduction to basic engineering principles related to livestock facilities and their environment.
+This course provides an introduction to basic engineering principles related to livestock facilities and their environment.
 Students will gain a basic understanding of how to initiate the planning of a livestock structure or an environmental control system, including ventilation and manure storage.
 Environmental regulations concerning manure storage and handling will be discussed.